-When the head cashier pays some amount of cash to a petty cashier for petty expenses then he makes a statement of petty expenses paid by him in the fixed period of time is called petty cash book.
+In other words, When the head cashier pays some amount of cash to a petty cashier for petty expenses then the cashier prepared a statement of petty expenses which are paid by him for a fixed period of time.
+This statement is known as petty cash book.
 It has a standardized format and can be prepared in the two types of presentation which we will discuss in this article.
 We will also discuss the way to pay cash to the petty cashier by the head cashier.

 - When Needed